Race has a chokehold on the soul of America.

 We have institutional racism in this country and this infrastructure breeds bigotry, divisiveness, and poverty.
 The maniacal mortar used to build these structures is designed to hide the true nature of their carnage on a community, on a country.
-If there is any push back, or protest, people of color are deemed the problem, not the structures.
-The propaganda machine fingers people of color for any negative consequences such as decrepit schools, rat infested tenements owned by slumlords.
-Structural racism is constructed so white people can live in a cocoon of irresponsibility, privilege, denying their gut that whispers: we are all our brothers’ keepers.
+If there is any pushback, or protest, people of color are deemed the problem, not the structures.
+The propaganda machine fingers people of color for any negative consequences such as decrepit schools, and rat-infested tenements owned by slumlords.
+Structural racism is constructed so white people can live in a cocoon of irresponsibility, and privilege, denying their gut that whispers: we are all our brother’s keepers.

 Being a member of the basketball team, we sometimes would play inner city D.C. schools, and I saw the contrast between my school and the D.C. schools.
 First, the facilities were old and run down, badly needing repairs and care.
 The library was sub-par, and you felt an overwhelming feeling of decay.
 It felt like the school had been abandoned, a warehouse for kids, learning an afterthought.